PMEL (gene): Clinical significance

-Short fragments of it have been used to develop the gp100 cancer vaccine which is or contains gp100:209-217(210M).
+Short fragments of PMEL have been used to develop the gp100 cancer vaccine which is or contains gp100:209-217(210M).

 Hydrophilic recombinant gp100 protein (HR-gp100) has been topically applied on human intact skin in vitro, and used as a vaccine in a mouse model.
 It was demonstrated that HR-gp100 permeates into human skin, and is processed and presented by human dendritic cells.
 In the mouse model, an HR-gp100-based vaccine triggered antigen-specific T cell responses, as shown by proliferation assays, ELISA and intracellular staining for IFN-γ.